 Dr Gabriel Schreklich, a German doctor working in the US, has perfected a serum that can reanimate dead tissue.
 His wife Schatzi and daughter Kristi are then killed in a car crash.
 One year later.
 A badly injured Mexican woman is rushed into Schreklich’s private clinic.
 Schreklich uses the serum to save the woman’s life and then that of her father after he is killed giving a massive blood transfusion to help his daughter.
 Schreklich also keeps the reanimated bodies of his wife and daughter locked up, although they are now zombies and have become dependant on being fed raw flesh.
 Also in the clinic is Anais, the pregnant wife of Schreklich’s assistant Peter Sturben.
 Anais comes across Schrecklich’s wife and daughter and releases them, unaware of why they are imprisoned.
 However, once released, Schatzi uses the serum to reanimate all of the dead in the hospital, unleashing an onslaught of hungry zombies.

 Night of the Dead “Leben Tod” was the second film from Eric Forsberg, a relative newcomer on the independent genre scene.
-Eric Forsberg has worked in numerous capacities on film and tv but his career as a genre director took off with low-budget genre distributors The Asylum for whom he first directed Alien Abduction (2005), a fine low-budget UFO/alien abduction work with an ingenious twist ending, which was followed by the non-genre Sex Pot (2009) and Mega Piranha (2010), as well as the screenplays for The Asylum’s Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008), Age of the Hobbits (2012) and Troy: The Odyssey (2017), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.
+Eric Forsberg has worked in numerous capacities on film and tv but his career as a genre director took off with low-budget genre distributors The Asylum for whom he first directed Alien Abduction (2005), a fine low-budget UFO/alien abduction work with an ingenious twist ending, which was followed by the non-genre Sex Pot (2009), Mega Piranha (2010) and Clown (2019), as well as the screenplays for The Asylum’s Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008), Age of the Hobbits (2012) and Troy: The Odyssey (2017), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.

 All of the cast are unknowns.
 Louis Graham does a fine job as the German doctor, who presumably leads to the peculiar Germanic subtitle (which translates as ‘live death’).
 The clipped Germanic certainty seems overdone at times but Louis Graham creates a considerable degree of sympathy for his misguided scientist, especially in the scene where the zombies, led by his wife, tear his head off as he pleads that he can still help them.
 There is a very good performance from Eric Forsberg’s seven-year-old daughter Lola as the zombie child.
 She has some wonderfully unsettling lines, all delivered in her little girl’s voice: “I love you daddy.
 Hold me daddy.
 When will you take me outside to play?”
 “Hello daddy, did you bring me another present?
 It’s not another cat is it?” she asks as Louis Graham enters the room and offers a bowl of blood and entrails to Lola who wolfs it down with a polite “Thank you, daddy.”